In this Digital Altitude review, you will learn that it is all about whom you want to believe. There are often two sides to every story.

-Then he has to say that, or he would not be making the millions he is by conning people out of their savings.
+Then he has to say that, or he would not be making millions by conning people out of their savings.
 If that sounds harsh, we can get worse.
-The product price tag makes this an unrealistic company to work for or even try to represent.
+The product price tag makes this an unrealistic company to work for or even represent.

 If you examine the company from all angles as the FTC has, you will see it is nothing more than a business designed to make the owners a lot of cash.
-There is nothing legitimate about it, and it falls into the category of a scam.
+There is nothing legitimate about it, and it falls into a scam.

 One reason for saying this is that you can get the same training at far less cost anywhere else.
 You can sign up as an employee at a traditional business and make a salary while learning the ropes of the business world.